asyncapi/website/content/blog/automated-releases.md

 We kick ass at [AsyncAPI Initiative](https://www.asyncapi.com/) at the moment.
 We started to improve our tooling regularly.
 We are now periodically sharing project status in our [newsletter](https://www.asyncapi.com/subscribe), and host [bi-weekly open meetings](https://github.com/asyncapi/asyncapi/issues/115), but most important is that we just recently updated our roadmap.

 Am I just showing off?
 It sounds like, but that is not my intention.
-I wish to point out we are productive, and we want to continue this trend, this means we need automation.
+I wish to point out we are productive, and we want to continue this trend and automation helps here a lot.
 If you have libraries that you want to release regularly and you plan additional ones to come, you need to focus on release automation.

 ## What full automation means